~ Teen YOUniversity ~

 The students also revealed they felt too much emphasis was placed on academic preparation for college.
 Despite all of the effort that went into ensuring they had appealing transcripts, their lack of emotional skills impaired their academic achievement.

-CHECK OUT MORE RESOURCES BELOW!!!
+MORE RESOURCES BELOW!!!

 The video (above) is representative of the challenges of being a teen and giving teens the resources to approach life in a whole new way!